gozerodi/saw-cutting-chatter-detection-xai/README.md

 ### Phase 2: Machine Learning & Robust Evaluation

 This phase defines the core predictive engine of the project.
-Rather than using a simple train/test split which often leads to data leakage in time-series data, we implemented a rigorous, highly controlled validation architecture:
+Rather than utilizing a simple train/test split, which often leads to data leakage in time-series data, a rigorous, highly controlled validation architecture was implemented:

 * **`05_XGBoost_Model.ipynb` (Model Configuration & Training):**
-    * **Feature Selection:** The model is fed not just raw statistics, but complex engineered metrics including Standard Deviations, High-Frequency Noise (RMS), Trend (Direction/Acceleration), and Ratio-to-Past values, giving it physical context.
+    * **Feature Selection:** The model is fed not just raw statistics, but complex engineered metrics including Standard Deviations, High-Frequency Noise (RMS), Trend (Direction/Acceleration), and Ratio-to-Past values, providing necessary physical context.
-    * **Addressing Class Imbalance:** Since chatter (1) is a rare anomaly compared to stable cutting (0), a dynamic `scale_pos_weight` was calculated and applied to penalize the model more for missing a chatter event than for a false alarm.
+    * **Addressing Class Imbalance:** Since chatter (1) is a rare anomaly compared to stable cutting (0), a dynamic `scale_pos_weight` was calculated and applied to penalize the model more heavily for missing a chatter event than for generating a false alarm.
-    * **Anti-Overfitting Arsenal:** The XGBoost classifier is strictly constrained to prevent it from memorizing specific experiment conditions.
-We utilized a shallow tree depth (`max_depth=4`), slow learning rate (`0.05`), combined with both L1 (`reg_alpha=0.5`) and L2 (`reg_lambda=2.0`) regularization.
+    * **Anti-Overfitting Arsenal:** The XGBoost classifier is strictly constrained to prevent the memorization of specific experiment conditions.
+A shallow tree depth (`max_depth=4`) and a slow learning rate (`0.05`) were utilized, combined with both L1 (`reg_alpha=0.5`) and L2 (`reg_lambda=2.0`) regularization.

 * **Strict Leave-One-Out Cross-Validation (LOOCV) Architecture:**
-    To guarantee the model generalizes to completely unseen cutting conditions (different speeds and feed rates), we built a custom LOOCV loop:
+    To guarantee generalization to completely unseen cutting conditions (different speeds and feed rates), a custom LOOCV loop was constructed:
-    1. **Isolation:** In each of the 21 folds, one entire experiment file is isolated as the "Test Set".
+    1. **Isolation:** In each of the 20 folds, one entire experiment file is isolated as the "Test Set".
 The model has absolutely no access to this data during training.
-    2. **Dynamic Validation Balancing:** From the remaining 20 files, the loop randomly selects exactly **1 Stable file (Numbered) and 1 Chatter file (Lettered)** to act as the "Validation Set".
+    2. **Dynamic Validation Balancing:** From the remaining 19 files, exactly **1 Stable file (Numbered) and 1 Chatter file (Lettered)** are randomly selected to act as the "Validation Set".
-    3. **Training & Early Stopping:** The model is trained on the remaining 18 files.
-It continuously evaluates its performance on the balanced 2-file Validation Set.
-Using the `clone()` function, a fresh, blank model is spawned for every fold to ensure no memory leakage from previous iterations.
+    3. **Training & Early Stopping:** The model is trained on the remaining 17 files.
+Its performance is continuously evaluated on the balanced 2-file Validation Set.
+Using the `clone()` function, a fresh, blank model is spawned for every fold to ensure no memory leakage occurs from previous iterations.
-    4. **Inference:** The model is finalized via early stopping (stopping if validation performance degrades) and then makes predictions on the unseen Test file.
-This process is repeated 21 times, yielding true, un-biased predictions for every single millisecond of every experiment.
+    4. **Inference:** The model is finalized via early stopping (halting if validation performance degrades) and then makes predictions on the unseen Test file.
+This process is repeated 20 times, yielding true, unbiased predictions for every single millisecond of every experiment.